 Rear door toward the roof line

-Set the swing-door end facing the eave where you work so walk-in loading and ground-throw share a single efficient path.
+Set the swing-door end to face the eave where the crew works to make walk-in loading and ground-throw share one path.

 Surface protection